Email Marketing for Small Business

 Email marketing for small business is beneficial in many ways.
 Besides giving you the ability to easily target the right people, email marketing for small business has multiple benefits, including:

 - Low cost, high ROI.
-Emails cost almost nothing except for the time you put into making them.
+Emails cost almost nothing except for the time you put into making them — for SMBs, email marketing services typically cost $300 to $500 per month.
 Plus, you can find some automated services that will send small-scale email blasts for you, like MailChimp.